DiesDasJenes/P-P_SpaceshipBattleGame/README.md

 ## Usage

 Initialize the jar or the java class FightSimulation.java and then choose the count of players.
-After this every player gets to choose his class of ship, name and team.
+After this every player gets to choose his class of ship, shipName and team.

 ## How the game is played